Clubs and Organizations

 - Develop understanding and appreciation for the law, court procedures, and the judicial system

 - Recognize and reward students’ academic and intellectual achievements

 In Model United Nations Club, students typically role-play delegates to the United Nations and simulate U.N. committees.
 Conferences are held by local agencies at high schools or colleges.
 Middle school, high school and college students across the country and around the world participate in Model United Nations, which involves substantial researching, public speaking, debating and writing skills, as well as critical thinking, teamwork and leadership abilities.
 Margaret Reed is the team adviser.

-Le Cercle Français, Hoban's French club, is for students interested in the French language and francophone cultures.
+Le Cercle Français, Hoban's French club, is for students interested in French language and culture.
 Meetings are for planning activities and fund-raisers, sampling French cuisine, an occasional story or film and study sessions for exams.
 Activities include attending cultural and sporting events involving French-speaking countries and French culinary demonstrations.

-The goal of the club is to expose students to the French culture, to enhance their understanding of the language and lifestyle and to learn how to express this understanding.
+The goal of the club is to expose students to the francophone cultures, to enhance their understanding of the language and lifestyle and to learn how to express this understanding.
 The club is well known for the successful croissants and hot chocolate sale it has held before exams.
 It has also sponsored a Franco-American student exchange in recent years.